 The Proposed Consolidated Plan's additional public comment period began July 10, 2014 and ended August 8, 2014.
-Comments received by the end of the comment period (close of business) regarding the use of these federal funds were summarized and Agencies' responses incorporated into this document for submission to HUD.
+Comments received by the end of the comment period (close of business) regarding the use of these federal funds were summarized and Agencies' responses incorporated into this document.

-Any comments and questions regarding the Proposed 2014 Consolidated Plan can be directed to:
+Any comments and questions regarding the 2014 Consolidated Plan can be directed to:

 Charles V. Sorrentino